 While the slave trade was undoubtedly profitable, determining an exact figure is challenging due to the lack of precise economic data from that period.

-The slave trade was abolished in Britain in 1807, but slavery itself continued to exist in British colonies until its complete abolition in 1833.
+The slave trade was abolished in Britain in 1807, but slavery itself had continued to exist in British colonies until its complete abolition in 1833.

 As a result, Britain witnessed a dramatic increase in population and wealth.